babylonhealth/ios-playbook/TechnicalDocuments/Proposals/TrackScreenEventsAsSideEffects.md

 Experimenting with decorating flows with side effects I have arrived at the conclusion that this approach makes it quite quick to add screen event tracking.

-Adding screen event tracking as side-effects make sure that they don't have any impact on the business logic.
+Adding screen event tracking as side-effects makes sure that it doesn't have any impact on the business logic.

 Collecting more complicated data points can be done by decorating the flow